2stacks/docker-ovpn/README.md

-# OpenVPN Server in Docker Container
+## OpenVPN Server in Docker Container

 Builds an OpenVPN server that uses Freeradius/MySQL for backend authentication.
 Server listens for connections on both UDP 1194 and TCP 443.
 The server will look for key material in '$PWD/config/ovpn'

+## Supported tags
+-   1.1, latest
+-   0.1b

 ## The following key materials are required to launch the server.